dwalleck/darylwalleck.dev/content/post/dotnet-cli.md

 used Visual Studio to create solutions, projects, and templated classes like API controllers and used VS Code for coding.
 However, this felt _very wrong_.

-The better answer was the `dotnet` command-line tool, which was added with .NET Core.
-When I started several new personal projects earlier this year, I decided to take the time to better understand the `dotnet` command line experience and find alternative ways to handle tasks that I depended on Visual Studio for.
+When I started several new personal projects earlier this year, I decided to take the time to better understand the .NET command line experience and find alternative ways to handle tasks that I depended on Visual Studio for.
+During that time, I found alternatives to most of the functionality that I depended on Visual Studio to provide.
+I realized that the `dotnet` command was more useful for more than just `dotnet new`.
+I also that where the capabilities of the `dotnet` command ended, an ecosystem of command-line applications (an unofficial list of tools can be found [here](https://github.com/natemcmaster/dotnet-tools)) created to support developing .NET Core applications.
+I wanted to share some of the solutions I found that made working solely from the command line possible.

 ## Solution Management